- Salaries will be your biggest expense; don’t forget to consider related costs like benefits, office space and computers.

 Other tech costs potentially include computers and phones.
-Helpfully, the current trend is for early employees to bring their own laptops and phones, but as the company expands, you’ll need to factor in this equipment for your workers (plus this is more secure than personal computers).
-DeGolier has taken a different approach for his own company: Instead of purchasing the same equipment, he pays a “tech allowance” so that employees can get the types of computers and phones they prefer.
+Currently, the trend is for employees to bring their own laptops and phones, but as the company expands, you’ll need to factor in providing equipment for your workers (it's also more secure than personal computers).
+DeGolier has taken a different approach for his own company.
+Instead of purchasing the same equipment, he pays a “tech allowance” so that employees can get the types of computers and phones they prefer.

-If you have an office, you’ll need furniture, which can run to around $1,500 per employee, including desks and chairs.
+If you have an office, you’ll need furniture, which can cost over $1k per employee, including desks and chairs.
 And don’t forget to calculate extras like conference room and kitchen costs, which you’ll need as your startup grows.

-There are some one-time costs and some lower ongoing costs that you shouldn’t ignore, because they’re how you keep your business legit.
+There are some necessary one-time costs as well as some lower ongoing costs that you shouldn’t ignore.

 Finally, don’t forget about payroll processing.
-Your accountant may handle this when you’re a team of a few people, but you may want to consider a cloud-based system like Justworks or Gusto as you expand, or a professional employer organization like Trinet that shares in all the liability with you as a “co-employer.”
+Your accountant may handle this when you’re a team of a few people, but you may want to consider a cloud-based system like Justworks or Gusto as you expand.
+You can also try a professional employer organization, like Trinet, that shares in all the liability with you as a “co-employer.”

 Be ready to adapt

-Of course, when it comes to startup costs, things will fluctuate over time.
-Customer needs may change, throwing your cost structure in a different direction, or market forces outside of your control may cause you to reexamine your plans.
-Even in the natural course of business, costs may go up or down.
-That’s why it's important to make sure your forecasts include a base case, a pessimistic scenario and, why not, a hockey stick scenario.
+When it comes to startup costs, expenses will fluctuate over time.
+Customer needs may change which can throw your costs in different directions.
+Market forces outside your control may cause you to re-examine your plans.
+Even in the natural course of business, costs may go up and down.
+That’s why it's important to plan your financial forecasts that include a base case, a pessimistic scenario, and an optimistic scenario.

 “Make sure you raise enough to stay alive,” says DeGolier, who adds, “This is a highly iterative process.
 You don’t build a budget one time and that’s it.”